pgailinas/videoqa-representation-comparison/README.md

 **IMPORTANT: This repository contains a complete VideoQA tutorial and research framework that is publicly available through GitHub.
 The notebooks and documentation may be viewed directly on GitHub without an account.
 Running the notebooks in Google Colab requires a Google account.
 Alternatively, the repository may be cloned or downloaded, and the notebooks can be run locally using Jupyter or any compatible notebook environment.**

-**NOTE:** Google Drive is mounted with read-only access by default when running the notebooks in Google Colab.
+**NOTE:** The public tutorial archives are hosted in the project's Hugging Face dataset repository and are downloaded automatically when not already available locally or through a mounted Google Drive.
+Google Drive is mounted with read-only access by default when running the notebooks in Google Colab.
 Steps that would normally save artifacts instead report the intended output location.
 Write support may be enabled by modifying the notebook configuration.

 ## Research Paper